vprobon/BIO650/assignment1.md

         - directly upload your files (use the "Choose file" button).
     * Scroll down to *"Algorithm parameters"* and choose the *"Max target sequences"* to the maximum possible value.
 Leave all other parameters to their default values.
     * Press the *BLAST* button to execute the comparisons.
 Be patient, the results will appear in a few moments.

-    - Take a few moments to explore the comparison results on your browser.
+    * Take a few moments to explore the comparison results on your browser.
 For each sequence you submitted you can see the results in a separate page.
-    - Save the results on your computer by clicking the *"Download All"* link.
+    * Save the results on your computer by clicking the *"Download All"* link.
     * *Tip*: There are several available formats.
-Select "Hit table(csv)".
+Select "Hit table(csv)" and save the file on your computer.

 ##### Step 3: Sequence similarity-based clustering
+For simplicity, we will not perform "proper" clustering to our sequence similarity data.
+We will use the similarities detected using BLAST to generate a ***protein network***: proteins will serve as the *nodes* (or *vertices*) of the network and network *edges* will only be constructed for protein pairs with a detected sequence similarity.
+Instead of using appropriate clustering algorithms for generating network partitions (aka *subnetworks*), we will use the notion of the *connected components*(see this [link for a definition](https://en.wikipedia.org/wiki/Component\_(graph_theory))).

+*Note*: Optionally, if you want to experiment with a proper clustering method (e.g., as performed in [9]), you can install the [clusterMaker2](https://apps.cytoscape.org/apps/clustermaker2) Cytoscape plugin that offers several options to choose from.

 #### References